aurmil/magento-set-price-precision/README.md

 ## Notes
 * Free and open source
 * Fully configurable
-* Bundled with English and French translations
+* Bundled with English, French and German (thanks to Thomas Klosinsky) translations

 ## Installation
 Just download the "app" folder and paste it into the root directory of your Magento application.
 It will be merged with the existing "app" folder.